smallrye/smallrye-graphql/docs/federation.md

 }
 ```

-These methods will only be available to the federation router, which send next request
+These methods will only be available to the federation router, which may send requests like the following examples:
 ```
 // request 1
 query {